What makes it tough to get a claim for your rib fractures?

 2. CT scans form images from multiple images from different angles to detect fractures and cracks.
 They give clear images of the mild fractures.
 Even damage to the blood vessels and tissues can be visibly noted in CT scans.

 3. As the MRIs use powerful magnetic fields, it will be easy to detect organ damage due to the broken ribs and their severity.
-Even hairline fractures will be unmasked in MRIs.
+Even hairline fracture in ribs will be unmasked in MRIs.

 4. A bone scan uses radioactive materials injected into the blood vessels.
 These elements gather around the bones and help to perceive the fresh cracks in the ribs.